isc-hei-classrooms/301-Week3-DC_RF/readme.md

  # Week 3 - Decision Trees, Random Forests and Regression

 In this laboratory you will go a step further towards autonomy.
 The pipeline is the usual one.
-1. Read data from files
+1. Read data from files.
-2. Get a look to the data using the Pandas library
+2. Get a look to the data using the Pandas library.
-3. Prepare the data for the training using the Scikit-learn library
+3. Prepare the data for the training using the Scikit-learn library.
-4. Train a model using the Scikit-learn library
+4. Train a model using the Scikit-learn library.
-5. Evaluate the model using the Scikit-learn library
+5. Evaluate the model using the Scikit-learn library.

 This time you MUST use Decision Tree and Random Forest algorithms to model the data and make predictions.
 However, you are free (encouraged even) to try other approaches.

+---
+**Golden rule**: You should be able to explain everything you do and why you do it.
+---

 ## Installation of the project
 ### uv